-These guidelines are based primarily on recommendations contained in the final report of the 2003 Canadian Cardiovascular Society (CCS) Consensus Conference Assessment of the Cardiac Patient for Fitness to Drive and Fly.
-The CCS recommendations focus exclusively on the potential for episodic impairment associated with cardiovascular diseases.
+These standards are based on recommendations contained in the Canadian Cardiovascular Society (CCS) 2023 Guidelines on the Fitness to Drive.
 The guidelines are based on an acceptable threshold for annual risk of sudden incapacitation of one percent or less for commercial drivers.
 It is recognized that exceptions can be made to the recommended standards if the treating cardiologist estimates the annual risk of sudden incapacitation to less that one percent.